AdrianoBianchi/ESP32_PID/README.md

 // int pid2Band = 10;
 // int dataLogDelay = 10000; // 10 seconds - gives about 40 minutes of chart
 // int SettingAdjustmentMultiple = 1;
+// unsigned int maxSensorQueryTime = 5000; // max amount of time in MS to spend trying to get valid result from each sensor

 ```